 • Class C - non-critical: no safety- or function-relevant consequences

-The Right Measuring Tool for MFU and PFU in One
+The right measuring tool for MFU and PFU in one

 • DAkkS-accredited calibration with complete metrological traceability